The abbreviation SMR stands for self myofascial release.

 Another advantage is that the self-massage tool can be easily disassembled.
 This makes it ideal to take along on small as well as bigger journeys.

-In our opinion, the Backrelease represents an evolution of the currently available tools and will optimize the success of your SMR training.
+In our opinion, the Backrelease represents an evolution of the currently available tools and will optimize the success and benefits of your self myofascial release training.

 In addition, it will be sent to you with a free booklet.
 This booklet describes all important aspects of SMR training with photos and detailed explanations.
 This ensures that really nothing can go wrong.